citp/privacy-policy-historical/c/ch/chi/chinaimportal.com.md

 If you decide to let a comment on our website, we’ll collect your name, e-mail address and website (if you choose to add this information).
-Moreover, when you publish a comment at the bottom of one of our articles, you may decide whether to get notified of followup comments via e-mail or not.

-If at any time you would like to unsubscribe from receiving future comment email notifications, we include detailed instructions for unsubscribing at the bottom of each comment email notification that we send.

 If you decide to send an inquiry to us, we’ll collect all the information asked on our contact form, [which can be found here](http://www.chinaimportal.com/contact-us/).